FabricMC/fabric-docs/players/installing-fabric.md

 To install Fabric, simply choose your game version from the dropdown, and click `Install`.

 **Make sure that 'Create Profile' is checked.**

-## 3. You're done!
+## 3. You're Done!

 Once the installer has finished, you can open the Minecraft Launcher and select the Fabric profile from the dropdown in the bottom left corner and press Play!

 ![Minecraft Launcher with Fabric profile selected.](/assets/players/installing-fabric/launcher-screen.png)